9540

 Sensata Technologies Inventory Days Outstanding

-This quarter, Sensata Technologies's DIO came in at 92, which is 9 days above its five-year average, suggesting that the company's inventory levels are higher than what we've seen in the past.
+This quarter, Sensata Technologies's DIO came in at 95, which is 10 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Sensata Technologies's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 29.2% in Q4, down 5.8 percentage points year on year.
+Sensata Technologies's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 31.5% in Q1, down 1.3 percentage points year on year.

 Sensata Technologies Gross Margin (GAAP)